What is Shareholder Primacy?

 The debate between a shareholder approach and a stakeholder approach has been going on for a long time.
 Advocates of the shareholder approach stress that corporations should focus on shareholder wealth maximization, while proponents of the stakeholder approach highlight the importance of corporations as employment resources, sources of higher-quality products for consumers, and for social responsibility improvements within the general community.

 One of the primary issues in the shareholder primacy debate revolves around the idea of who actually owns these corporations and whether corporations are capable of actually being “owned.”
-The generally accepted view is that corporations are owned by its shareholders, who ultimately have the ability to control the company.
+The generally accepted view is that corporations are owned by their shareholders, who ultimately have the ability to control the company.
 Therefore, employees, directors, and executives are part of the corporation that must produce work in order to maximize shareholder wealth.

 On the contrary, others believe that shareholders do not actually own the company and that companies are considered legal entities in and of themselves.
 Since the global financial crisis in 2008, the doctrine of shareholder primacy has been under intense scrutiny.
 However, shareholder primacy is still argued heavily in favor of because shareholder-centric corporations have a clear litmus test to measure overall performance.
 Because shareholder wealth is one convincing way to assess performance, the idea of shareholder primacy provides a coherent and compelling rule of thumb for companies to follow after.

 Criticisms of Shareholder Primacy

 Although shareholder primacy may be favored by some, there are many limitations and disadvantages to a shareholder-centric approach of corporations.
 Some key problems include:

 - Corporate decisions and strategy may transition into reaching short-term goals, which may result in hasty decision-making and decisions characterized by short-term incentives and bonuses to meet certain targets.